p2panda/handbook/website/docs/learn/operations.md

 :::

-Since we used an Bamboo Entry to get this security and immutability we also receive an unique identifier after signing, encoding and hashing it: The Hash of the Entry becomes our **Operation Id**.
+Since we used an Bamboo Entry to get this security and immutability we also receive a unique identifier after signing, encoding and hashing it: The Hash of the Entry becomes our **Operation Id**.
 It is an unique sequence of numbers which will indicate that we exactly want to refer to _this_ Operation.

 <ImageFrame
   title="Process to create an Entry Hash aka Operation Id"